 Dried Spices

-Remember that there are many other ways to add spice to your food other than hot sauce.
-Most dried herbs and spices have almost no sodium in them.
-They are a great way to add a spicy flavor to your food.
+Remember, there are many other ways to add spice to your food other than hot sauce.
+Most dried herbs and spices have almost no sodium in them and still add spice to your food.
 My favorite is crushed red pepper.
-Red pepper flakes are very spicy, and they get more spicy the longer they are cooked.
-Add just a little and work your way up to figure out the spice level you like.
+Red pepper flakes are very spicy, and get spicier the longer they are cooked.
+Start by adding just a little and work your way up to figure out the spice level you like.

-Chili powder, cumin, curry powder and smoked paprika are also great essentially salt-free spices to add a kick.
+Chili powder, cumin, curry powder, and smoked paprika are also great essentially salt-free spices to add a kick.
+Or, try this low-sodium taco seasoning for your next Taco Tuesday!

 Chili Peppers